sendaifun/fraction/README.md

 A secure, automated token distribution system built on Solana that splits funds among multiple participants with a fixed bot incentive.

-## 🌟 Overview
+## Overview

 Fraction is a Solana program that enables automated token distribution among multiple participants.
 Clients fund a shared treasury, and a designated bot triggers distribution where participants receive their allocated shares and the bot earns a fixed 2% incentive for managing the distribution.

-## ✨ Key Features
+## Key Features

-- **🔐 Secure Distribution**: Built with Anchor framework for maximum security
+- **Secure Distribution**: Built with Anchor framework for maximum security
-- **🤖 Bot-Only Distribution**: Only designated bot wallet can trigger distributions
+- **Bot-Only Distribution**: Only designated bot wallet can trigger distributions
-- **📊 Flexible Shares**: Customizable participant share percentages (up to 5 participants)
+- **Flexible Shares**: Customizable participant share percentages (up to 5 participants)
-- **🎯 Fixed Bot Incentive**: Consistent 2% reward for distribution management
+- **Fixed Bot Incentive**: Consistent 2% reward for distribution management
-- **🏦 Client-Managed Treasury**: Treasury creation and funding handled client-side
+- **Client-Managed Treasury**: Treasury creation and funding handled client-side
-- **💰 Immediate Bot Rewards**: Bot receives incentive tokens instantly upon distribution
+- **Immediate Bot Rewards**: Bot receives incentive tokens instantly upon distribution
-- **💸 Individual Withdrawals**: Participants can withdraw their allocated funds independently
+- **Individual Withdrawals**: Participants can withdraw their allocated funds independently
-- **🔄 Multiple Rounds**: Treasury can be refunded for multiple distribution rounds
+- **Multiple Rounds**: Treasury can be refunded for multiple distribution rounds

-## 🏗️ Architecture
+## Architecture

 ### Core Components